AdobeDocs/audience-manager.it-IT/help/using/features/declared-ids.md

 ### `DPID` e `DPUUID`

-Audience Manager confronta e corrisponde alla combinazione combinato `DPID` e `DPUUID` a un ID utente corrispondente nel nostro sistema.
-Se un ID non esiste, Audience Manager crea un nuovo ID utente e lo sincronizza con `DPID/DPUUID` la combinazione.
-Una volta che Audience Manager corrisponde o crea un ID utente (il `UUID`) restituisce tale ID nella [!DNL JSON] risposta al cookie nel dominio del client (cookie first-party) o altra memorizzazione locale.
+Audience Manager compares and matches the combined `DPID` and `DPUUID` to a corresponding user ID in our system.
+If an ID does not exist, Audience Manager creates a new user ID and synchronizes it to the `DPID/DPUUID` combination.
+Once Audience Manager matches or creates a user ID (the `UUID`) it returns that ID in the [!DNL JSON] response to the cookie in the client's domain (first-party cookie) or other local storage.

-Chiamate questa funzione quando utilizzate [!UICONTROL DIL] v 6.1 o versioni precedenti.
-Tuttavia, questa funzione è stata sconsigliata a favore della nuova versione da [!UICONTROL declared IDs][!UICONTROL Experience Cloud ID Service].
+Call this function when you're using [!UICONTROL DIL] v6.1 or earlier.
+However, this function has been deprecated in favor of the new version that gets [!UICONTROL declared IDs] from the [!UICONTROL Experience Cloud ID Service].

 <pre class="js"><code>DIL. create ({
  partner: " partner name ",